-- If you return to work or recuperate in the middle of a week, you may be paid a lag payment.
+- If you become unable to work, return to work, or recuperate in the middle of a week, you may be paid a lag payment.
 The lag payment would be 1/5 of your benefit rate for each workday you normally work.

 How long can I collect TDI?
 What if my disability is long-term?

 duration of your claim is equal to 36% of your total base period

 wages divided by your weekly benefit rate (not including dependent's

 allowance.
 The most you are allowed to collect is an amount

 equal to 30 full weeks.
 You may claim these weeks any time you are medically certified as functionally unable to perform your work duties during your benefit year and you are out of work for a minimum of seven (7) consecutive days.